WtCrow/spring_chat/README.md

 For start this project local your need:

-1) Enter in cmd: `cd /project/path`
+1) Enter in terminal: `cd /project/path`
 2) Create data base and start code from table.sql
-3) Configure file /src/main/resources/hibernate.cfg.xml for your DBMS (set password, username, driver...)
+3) Define next environment variables: DB_USER, DB_URL, DB_PASSWORD.
+4) Change file /src/main/resources/hibernate.cfg.xml if you use not postgres
-4) Enter `mvn spring-boot:run`
+5) Enter `mvn spring-boot:run`
-5) go to url localhost:8080
+6) go to url localhost:8080
-6) Profit!
+7) Profit!